Annapurna Base Camp Trek Distance

 The gradual gain in altitude, easy trails, and the support from porters or guides make the trek quite easy.

-Those who have some experience of shorter treks or have been hiking in lower altitudes will find ABC Trek a great challenge that isn't overwhelming.
+Those who have some experience with shorter treks or have been hiking in lower altitudes will find ABC Trek a great challenge that isn't overwhelming.

 Moreover, since it's a popular route, trekkers can often join group tours or hire experienced guides who not only know the path but also know how to pace the trek and thereby make it easier to handle the distance.